valeryozenne/Tuto_GT/README.md

 ## A brief description of the class used to store readout, kspace or image data

-It is important to differenciate, the class :
+The data structures in the gadgetron vary during reconstruction.
+It is important to differenciate, the class or common structures

 * used to store a unit of readout that would feed into a buffer
 * used to store a unit of data that would feed into a reconstruction
 * used to store an array of reconstructed data

-Each of them are defined in a C++ and have equivalent in Python
+Each of them are defined in a C++ and have equivalent in Python.
+Additionnal structure are also present and you can create new one

 ### Readout